 Negotiation describes any communication between the two parties that attempts to resolve the dispute before it goes to court.

-Any decision that you reach during mediation or negotiation is preferable.
+Any decision that you reach during negotiation is preferable.
 In court, a judge may reach a decision that you feel is unfair.
-If negotiation or mediation is successful, an agreement is drafted and sent to the family court.
+If negotiation is successful, an agreement is drafted and sent to the family court.
 After a hearing, the judge will approve the agreement if it meets the following criteria:

 •It is fair to all parties.